NicholasBerryman/GenericMotorDriver/README.md

 # GenericMotorDriver
-Generic arduino library for controlling brushless DC motor drivers.
+Generic arduino library for controlling brushed DC motor drivers.

 ## Usage
 Create a `MotorController` object using one of two constructors based on the type of motor driver you're using: